This guide is going to cover every detail of your heli-ski trip to BC, so you get the most out of this bucket list experience.

-Every year, despite the high price and high risk, tens of thousands keep flocking to it, and if you’ve done it once, you’ll be back.
+Every year, despite the high price and risk, tens of thousands of powder enthusiasts keep flocking to the mountains of BC for heli ski trips.
+And if you’ve done it once, you’ll be back.
 For skiing by helicopter, it is you who mark the territory’s first claim, often laying down the first tracks.

-There are a lot of unknowns in Canada’s wilderness and there are real dangers.
-That is why you don’t go alone.
-Safety is a priority.
-Without exception, everybody should follow the most stringent safety protocols and operating procedures to minimize the risk you are exposed to.
+There are a lot of unknowns in Canada’s mountain wilderness and there are real dangers.
+Safety is the number one priority.
+Without exception, everybody should follow the most stringent safety protocols and operating procedures to minimize that risk.

 Guides, pilots, and helicopters are fundamental to your safety, and no compromises are made in these departments.
-Only use the best.
-Good guides are experienced practitioners accredited by the International Federation of Mountain Guides Associations (IFMGA) or affiliated IFMGA affiliates such as the Association of Canadian Mountain Guides (ACMG).
-This means they completed years of specialist training and were assessed to the highest standards.
-It usually takes at least five years and many years of previous experience to become a mountain guide to meet minimum entry requirements.
+Only go with the best.
+Heli ski guides are experienced professionals accredited by the International Federation of Mountain Guides Associations (IFMGA) or affiliated IFMGA such as the Association of Canadian Mountain Guides (ACMG).
+This means they have completed years of specialized training and were assessed to the highest standards.

-- Often overlooked, but essential.
-Slippers are gonna be the first thing you want to throw on when you get to the lodge.
-And a good party T will be great for unwinding at night.
+- Slippers: Often overlooked, but essential.
+Slippers are going to be the first thing you want to throw on when you get to the lodge.

-- Some other useful items are ibuprofen, sunscreen, many extra touches, and a harmonica.
+- Some other useful items are ibuprofen, sunscreen, something to read, and maybe a harmonica.

 How Old do You have to be to Heli-Ski?

-All Heli-skiers and riders need to be a minimum age of 16 years.
-They also need to meet the minimum ability level just like everyone else – i.e. be confident on black (advanced) runs at a resort.
+All heli-skiers and riders need to be a minimum age of 16 years.
+They also need to meet the minimum ski ability level just like everyone else – i.e. be confident on blue (intermediate) runs at a resort.

-Your guide is the most integral part of your Heli-skiing experience, and they work very hard to ensure that you have the trip of your life.
-A respectable gratuity is greatly appreciated and is very important to your guide’s revenue stream.
-We suggest $150.00 a day per guest for your guide.
-Please don’t forget the chefs, lodge staff and ground crew, who also make the magic happen.
-We suggest $75.00 per day, which will be shared among the lodge staff and ground crew.
+Your guide is the most integral part of your Heli-skiing experience, and they work very hard to ensure that you have the trip of a lifetime.
+A respectable gratuity is greatly appreciated and is very important to your guide’s income.
+We suggest $200 a day per guest for your trip which will be shared among the guides, lodge staff, chefs and ground crew.

 Where is the Best Heli-Skiing in the World?

-If hurtling down a snow-covered mountain at breathtaking speed is what you need to get your adrenalin fix, it’s time to consider heliskiing.
-We consider British Columbia, Canada to be the best option for heli-skiing.
-If you’ve ever wondered why 95% of the world’s heli-skiing operators are based in Canada check out our 4 reasons why Heli-skiing in Canada is a must for everyone’s bucket lists.
+If you’ve ever wondered why 90% of the world’s heli-skiing operators are based here, check out our 4 reasons why Heli-skiing in BC, Canada is a must for everyone’s bucket lists.

-They say size doesn’t matter, but in the case of Heli-skiing, Canada’s sheer scale makes it the perfect place to use a helicopter to access skiing, which otherwise would be impossible to get to.
-On top of this, the variety of terrain in Canada is unrivaled; you can expect endless pillow lines, giant Alpine bowls, massive glacial runs as well as amazing tree runs.
-So, it is safe to say, in terms of skiable terrain – Canada has it all.
+They say size doesn’t matter, but in the case of heli-skiing, it does.
+Canada’s sheer scale makes it the perfect place to use a helicopter to access skiing, which otherwise would be impossible to get to.
+On top of this, the variety of terrain in Canada is unrivalled; you can expect endless pillow lines, giant alpine bowls, massive glacial runs as well as amazing tree runs.
+So, it is safe to say, in terms of skiable terrain – BC has it all.